HackingMusicTheory/hackingmusictheory.github.io/shaffer.md

 First, students can share music notation files with each other in a shared folder on Google Drive.
 Simultaneous editing and version control are not available in this configuration, but uploading and downloading files to Google Drive is an easy task for students to master.
 Further, all major notation applications have some level of support for MusicXML files, meaning that students can potentially collaborate on a project from different applications, albeit with limitations.

 Another option is [NoteFlight](http://noteflight.com)'s paid Crescendo service.
-Crescendo not only gives students access to more advanced music notation features than the free version, but it allows sophisticated file sharing, including the ability for multiple people to view, comment on, and/or edit scores.
+Crescendo not only gives students access to more advanced music notation features than the free version of NoteFlight, but it allows sophisticated file sharing, including the ability for multiple people to view, comment on, and/or edit scores.
 NoteFlight also offers version control.

 [MuseScore](http://musescore.org), a free and open-source notation application that tends to be the most popular application among my students when given a choice, also allows private and public sharing of scores online, but does not allow editing of shared scores.
 MuseScore files can, of course, be uploaded to GoogleDrive.